NishchayAnand/software-engineering/Networking/HTTP/Request/Notes.md

 - Other rarely used methods include `HEAD`, `TRACE`, `PUT`, `DELETE`, `OPTIONS`, and `CONNECT`.

+## Key differences between GET and POST request methods

-> **_NOTE:_** You can send a little data with HTTP GET.
+- You can send a little data with HTTP GET.
 However, the amount of data you can send with the GET is limited.
 The data you send with a GET is appended to the URL up in the browser bar, so whatever you send is exposed.

+- POST is intended for actions that result in a change on the server, unlike GET which is used for idempotent requests that should not alter the server state.